-1.30 What are the typical costs of proceedings to a first instance judgment on (i) infringement, and (ii) validity?
+1.34 What are the typical costs of proceedings to a first instance judgment on: (i) infringement; and (ii) validity?
 How much of such costs are recoverable from the losing party?
+What are the typical costs of an appeal and are they recoverable?

-The range of expected costs in running/defending an infringement case or running/defending a combined infringement and revocation case ranges between AUD 600,000 and AUD 2.5 million.
+The range of expected costs in running/defending an infringement case or running/defending a combined infringement and revocation case ranges between AUD 700,000 and AUD 2.5 million.
+The successful party would anticipate recovering between 55% and 75% of its costs from the unsuccessful party.

-The successful party would anticipate recovering between 60% and 75% of its costs from the unsuccessful party.
+On appeal, typical costs range from AUD 150,000-300,000 depending on the number of issues raised on appeal.
+The successful party would anticipate recovering between 60% and 75% of its costs.